-Zhang, Ru and Li (2016) studied in an endogenous growth model the effect of two public spending categories; public capital and public services, on economic growth and they also search the optimal public spending composition and optimal taxation structure.
-The study finds that there is an intrinsic relation between the composition of income tax and the composition of public expenditure.
-The optimal situation can be achieved if income tax finances public services and consumption tax finances public capital.
+Zhang et al. (2016) studied in an endogenous growth model the effect of two public spending categories (public capital and public services) on economic growth and they also search the optimal public spending composition and optimal taxation structure.
+The study has shown that there is an intrinsic relation between the composition of income tax and the composition of public expenditure.
+The optimal situation can be achieved if income-tax finances public services and consumption-tax finances public capital.